| Title: | Waiting List Metrics Using Queuing Theory |

 start_date |

-date.
-The start date to calculate from |
+Date or character (in format 'YYYY-MM-DD'); The start date to calculate from |

 end_date |